 Undocumented Students and Parents on the FAFSA

-Although some data elements on the Free Application for Federal Student Aid (FAFSA) are verified through a database match with the Department of Homeland Security (DHS), this database match is not used for immigration enforcement.
+Although some data on the Free Application for Federal Student Aid (FAFSA) is verified through a database match with the Department of Homeland Security (DHS), this database match is not used for immigration enforcement.
 It is solely used to determine eligibility for need-based student financial aid.

 Instructions for Undocumented Students

 Undocumented students are not eligible for federal student aid, even if they have a work-only Social Security Number because of the federal Deferred Action for Childhood Arrivals (DACA) policy.

 Some colleges ask international students and undocumented students to file the FAFSA as a convenient way of getting the student’s data into the college’s administrative software systems.
 These students should select “No, I am not a citizen or eligible non-citizen” on the FAFSA.